MaiJi97/Leetcode/java/79_WordSearch/README.md

-## Method 1: DFS / Matrix Traverse through recursion
+## Method 1: DFS / Matrix Traverse through recursion - backtracking

 DFS matrix traverse through recursion.
 We have a helper method that takes in additional information regarding the current state,
 ie: the x and y axis of the current block, and up to which point we've matched characters of the word string.
 In the main method we